AJamesGit01/Basketball-Scoreboard/README.md

 # Features :

-* Live score display for Team A and Team B
+* Live score display for Team Home and Team Guest

 * Buttons to add +1, +2, or +3 points